Sunrisesunrise/pundit2/css-style-guide.md

   - the Pundit CSS can interfere with the style of the page thus producing some unwanted styles in the page we want to annotate;
   - the page CSS can interfere with Pundit style thus modifying the style of the Pundit interface.

-Let's what we can do to avoid these problems.
+Let's see what we can do to avoid these problems.

 ### 3.1 Wrapping Pundit

-All the Pundit DOM elements are always wrapped into an element with the class *.pnd-wrp*.
+All the Pundit DOM elements are always wrapped into an element with the class `.pnd-wrp`.
 Let's see an example:

     <div data-ng-app="Pundit2" class="pnd-wrp ng-scope">
         <div class="pnd-dropdown-contextual-menu-anchor">